Faces of Incarceration: Changing the Narrative

 In a world that often overlooks these individuals, the artists of Atwood Atelier spent hours carefully observing their features and recreating them on canvas.
 By inviting them into our studio and getting to know them, we forged a connection face to face.
 And by displaying their portraits, we invite the public to truly see them; to understand them as individuals who deserve respect and compassion.

 In April of 2016 the show debuted at Winnebago Studios in Madison, WI.
-In July of 2017 it will be in the Overture Center, also in Madison.
+In July and August of 2017 it was in the Overture Center, also in Madison.
 Below are some of the works I contributed to the show.

 Beauty and the Beast

 "Beauty and the Beast" depicts twelve artists' interpretations of two different models.
 The show was held at the Yahara River Gallery in Madison, WI in August of 2015.
 Below are my contributions.